loernzo/PyTacToe/README.md

 # PyTacToe
->Simple CLI multiplayer tictactoe game made in Python.
+>A simple CLI multiplayer tictactoe game made in Python.

 ## How to run?
 You probably already know, simply run the script in a shell.
 You can also use `import pytactoe` in a Python session.